-The fungi appear to have a biochemical mechanism which is able to use gamma radiation (high energy photons) to synthesise organic compounds or other metabolites.
+It's suggested that the fungi might have a biochemical mechanism which is able to use gamma radiation (i.e. high energy photons) to synthesise organic compounds or other metabolites.
 The mechanism is unknown.

 If it's confirmed that the fungi are actually using the radiation - rather than tolerating it - there could be profound implications for the evolution of life in hostile environments.

 Note: A recent paper in BioXiv suggests that such fungi might be useful as a protective shield in spacecraft.